mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 Both solutions can be used for enterprise level mobile CI.
 Both can be used in pure UI-driven way while Jenkins also offers a code-driven approach with certain trade-offs.

 I'd say, whichever server you use, whatever your CI requirements are, just make sure you take it seriously.
-In some ways it's a call to help Mobile CI to get out of its teen years.
+In some way I'm calling out to all of you to help mobile CI to get out of its teen years.